-The log files contain the CM Reporting Server version number and session activity information.
+The log files contain the Reporting Server version number and session activity information.
+To set the log level, use the Reporting Server configuration page (setup.tcl).

-Results.log - records information about query results.
+results.log - records information about query results.
 Results.log contains most of the information that may be required for troubleshooting.

-Navigate.log - records information about the left pane activity.
+navigate.log - records information about the left pane activity.

-Setup.log - records information about the setup page.
+setup.log - records information about the setup page.

-Main.log - records initialization activities.
+main.log - records initialization activities.

-Use the log files to review or troubleshoot CM Reporting Server session activity.
+Use the log files to review or troubleshoot Reporting Server session activity.
 The most recent entries are located at the bottom of each log.

-Common CM Reporting Server Problems and Solutions
+Common Reporting Server Problems and Solutions